Menu

 }

-Our extractor already wraps each file in try/except.
-Here’s a version with retry logic for transient failures like network timeouts and API rate limits.
+Our reader already wraps each file in try/except.
+Below is an upgraded version that adds retry logic for fleeting problems — network timeouts, API rate limits, and the like.

 python